Biggleswade: Geography

+Elevation

 The town centre is about 28 m (92 ft) above sea level.
 The land rises to 78 m (256 ft) at the parish's southern boundary near the water tower on Topler's Hill.

 Soil and geology

-The area's soil is mostly freely draining and slightly acid, but with a base-rich, loamy texture of sand, silt and clay particles.
+The area's soil is mostly free-draining and slightly acid but with a base-rich, loamy texture of sand, silt and clay particles.
 Fertility is high.

 The underlying geology of the Ivel Valley is alluvial.
-The town centre stands largely on river gravel, with smaller areas of green and brown sands and sandstones, and glacial gravel.
+The town centre stands largely on river gravel, with smaller areas of green and brown sands and sandstones and glacial gravel.
 Boulder clay dominates the outlying southern and eastern parts.